 (1777 - 1811)

 Heinrich von Kleist entered the Prussian military as a corporal at the age of fourteen in 1792; he quit after “the loss of seven valuable years,” studied law and mathematics briefly, and experienced a spiritual crisis brought on by reading Immanuel Kant.
-After successfully completing his first play in 1803, von Kleist burned the manuscript of his second.
+After successfully completing his first play in 1803, Kleist burned the manuscript of his second.
 After trying to enter French-occupied Berlin in 1807 without a passport, he was arrested on suspicion of being a spy.
-After becoming impoverished in March 1811 by the shuttering of the Berlin daily newspaper he had founded, he shot a terminally ill female friend, upon her request, as well as himself, on the shore of the Kleiner Wannsee, in 1811.
+After becoming impoverished in March 1811 by the shuttering of the Berlin daily newspaper he had founded, he shot a terminally ill female friend, upon her request, as well as himself, on the shore of the Kleiner Wannsee.